hayotensor/hypermind/CONTRIBUTING.md

-# Contributing to hivemind
+# Contributing to hypermind

-This document covers the technical details of making your contributions to the code of hivemind.
+This document covers the technical details of making your contributions to the code of hypermind.
 For other ways to contribute, read the [contributing guide](https://learning-at-home.readthedocs.io/en/latest/user/contributing.html) in our documentation.